pawelgrzybek/pawelgrzybek.com/content/posts/2020-01-24-til-git-switch-git-restore.md

 ---
 title: TIL — git switch & git restore
-description: Switching branches and restoring files to its initial state are very common operations.
+summary: Switching branches and restoring files to its initial state are very common operations.
 Why the hell should we use a single command to perform such different actions?
 photo: 2020-01-24.jpg
 ---